rehrar/monero-site-framework/copy/get-started/contributing.md

 ## General (not coding)

 ### Join the community
 We're all over the place.
+Start discussions, ask questions.
+The more faces we see that are excited about Monero, the more morale increases and the further we push the boundaries of what a cryptocurrency can become.

 - #### The Monero subreddits